Linda Laine (chair), Nicole Kaplan

 The study of French and Francophone cultures is by nature interdisciplinary, bringing together many themes that can be understood using a single language.
 Courses in the program address not only mastery of language skills, but also intercultural competence and knowledge of the people and places connected by the French language.
 Distinct courses bring together aspects of languages, culture, translation and business.
 Most classes are taught exclusively in French in order to maximize the opportunity for students to master the language.
 However, because a language and its culture are inextricably linked, the French and Francophone Studies program sees the study of language as encompassing much more than coursework.
 It also involves the opportunity to live in the French House, to have frequent contact with native French assistants and to live and study in France.
 Taking full advantage of the program prepares students for a broad range of options after graduation, among which are education, graduate school, and the world of international business.

-It is strongly recommended that majors and students planning to teach French spend at least one semester's study in a Central College approved French program (or department chair approval).
-All courses offered in French and offered in a Central College approved French program (or department chair apporval) at the 200- 400 level apply toward the French major.
+It is strongly recommended that majors and students planning to teach French spend at least one semester studying abroad in a French-speaking country as approved by the department chair.
+All courses taught in French and offered at a chair approved study abroad site at the 200- 400 level apply toward the French major.

 All French and Franchophone Studies majors will successfully complete a total of at least 35 credits at the 222 level and above.